Interstate 69 in Indiana: Tier 1 studies

 Nearly 15 years of environmental studies wrapped up on both the toll and free sections of the I-69 extension between Indianapolis and Evansville in 2006; the project was still being considered as a toll road by then.
-Project engineers and designers were by then identifying exact placement of interchanges, bridge structures, and connecting roads.
+Project engineers and designers were by then identifying the exact placement of interchanges, bridge structures, and connecting roads.
 In June 2006, officials revisited their decision from the Tier 1 EIS to account for the effects of tolling on the route, preparing a report that concluded that the previously selected route remained the preferred alternative, even with tolls; the report was approved by the FHWA in late 2006.

 In October 2006, Democratic State Representatives David Crooks and Trent Van Haaften proposed revising Major Moves legislation to make the entire 142 mi length of I-69 between Evansville and Indianapolis part of SITR.
-Under their proposal, SITR would be operated by either INDOT, or a public authority to be established by future legislation.
+Under their proposal, SITR would be operated by either INDOT or a public authority to be established by future legislation.
 Additionally, the proposal called for SITR construction bonds to be paid off 30–40 years following the road's completion, at which point the tolls would be removed.

 On November 9, 2006, Governor Daniels announced that I-69 between Evansville and Indianapolis would be built as a toll-free route, effectively canceling plans for SITR.